Inside the mind of Rangayana Raghu

 Raghu doesn’t mention it but the truth remains that he has been boxed in hackneyed comic characters.
 He is also an extremely busy actor, featuring in almost every Kannada film.

 “The process does get mechanical at times,” he admits.
-“That’s when it helps when a director approaches me with a fresh role.
+“That’s when I wish a director approaches me with a fresh role.
 I get the motivation to plunge into the character,” he says.
-It's high time more filmmakers do justice to his impeccable skills.
+It’s high time more filmmakers do justice to his impeccable skills

 Follow us on Facebook | Twitter | Dailymotion | YouTube